LFS-Aware Surface Reconstruction from Unoriented 3D Point Clouds: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{he} increasing popularity of 3D scanners has facilitated the capture of large-scale 3D point cloud data that are required to generate accurate 3D models.
 This has fueled the interest in surface reconstruction that refers to recovering a continuous surface (here a triangle surface mesh) from a 3D point cloud.
-Surface mesh reconstruction is relevant for numerous applications in various fields, such as computer animation \cite{agudo2018shape}, computer-aided design \cite{lv2021voxel}, or compression \cite{ahn2012efficient}.
-Reconstructing a surface mesh is often not sufficient, as additional properties are often sought after for the said mesh.
-In this work, we focus on generating a mesh with well-shaped (isotropic) elements and variable mesh sizing in accordance to the local feature size (LFS).
-Such meshes exhibit a satisfactory balance between quality of the elements, low complexity, and geometric fidelity.
-They are relevant for downstream applications, such as simulation or visualization.
+Surface mesh reconstruction is relevant for numerous applications in various fields, such as computer animation \cite{agudo2018shape}, computer-aided design \cite{lv2021voxel}, and compression \cite{ahn2012efficient}.
+Arbitrarily reconstructing a surface mesh is often insufficient, as additional properties are often sought.
+In this work, we focus on generating a mesh with well-shaped (isotropic) elements and variable mesh sizing in accordance with the local feature size (LFS).
+Such meshes exhibit a satisfactory balance between the quality of the elements, level of complexity, and geometric fidelity.
+They are relevant for downstream applications, such as simulation and visualization.

 Surface reconstruction has been explored through various methods, including explicit interpolation with Delaunay triangulations or Voronoi diagrams, as well as implicit functions coupled with iso-surfacing techniques.
 However, when the goal is to obtain isotropic meshes with adaptive sizing that ensures both isotropic triangle elements and adjustments to surface features like curvature or local feature size, the conventional pipeline involves first reconstructing a dense mesh from point clouds and subsequently applying remeshing to increase the mesh quality.
-This cascaded approach separates reconstruction and remeshing, making it hard to produce such a mesh, preserving more details while using fewer triangles.
-Furthermore, achieving these adaptive isotropic meshes is complex, requiring a delicate balance between mesh complexity and reconstruction accuracy.
+This cascaded approach separates reconstruction and remeshing, making it hard to produce such a mesh that preserves more details while using fewer triangles.
+Furthermore, obtaining these adaptive isotropic meshes is complex, requiring a delicate balance between mesh complexity and reconstruction accuracy.